-Use of Cost of Capital
+Quiz on Cost of Capital

-How and Why Financial Managers use it?
+How and Why do Financial Managers Use it?

-Typically, financial managers use the cost of capital (refer as WACC) as a benchmark or a qualifying criterion for selecting the new projects of a company or evaluating the existing projects also.
-If a company is accepting or implementing projecting with IRR less than WACC, it is construed as not getting the best use of the investor’s capital and hence diminishing the wealth of the investors.
-Indirectly, it is a signal to the investors to switch their capital to better investments.
+Typically, financial managers use WACC as a benchmark or a qualifying criterion for selecting the new projects of a company or evaluating the existing projects.
+If a company is accepting or implementing projecting with IRR less than WACC, it means that it is not getting the best use of the investor’s capital and hence diminishing the wealth of the investors.
+Indirectly, it signals the investors to switch their capital to better investments.
 If they remain invested in the company, there are chances that they may not earn their required rate of return.

-How and Why Investors use it?
+How and Why do Investors use it?

 Factors Affecting Cost of Capital